-Great philosophers throughout history have grappled with the question.
-It was prophesied that Gautama Siddhartha would be India's greatest king or its greatest mystic, so his father forbade him to leave the opulent "perfect" palace he had built for his son to shield him from the real world.
-In his 20's the prince snuck outside the walls and discovered four distressing sights: a sick man, an aged man, a dead man, and an old Hindu mystic who had renounced the world in order to purify his soul and find wisdom and understanding of the great mysteries of life.
-Gautama chose to be a mystic but did not find wisdom through asceticism, so he chose a middle way, having only what was truly necessary.
-One day, while sitting under the Bodhi tree, he proclaimed, "I am Buddha," the "enlightened one," and formulated his 4 Noble Truths: 1) We are born in, live in, and die in suffering.
+Great philosophers throughout human history have grappled with the question.
+It was prophesied Gatama Siddhartha would be either India's greatest king or its greatest mystic, so his father forbade him to leave the "perfect" palace, lest he see the real world.
+He snuck outside the walls and discovered four Distressing Sights: a sick man, an aged man, a dead man, and an old Hindu mystic who had renounced the world in order to purify his soul and find wisdom and understanding of the great mysteries.
+Gatama chose to be a mystic but did not find wisdom through asceticism, so he chose a middle way, having only what was truly necessary.
+While sitting under the Bo tree one day, he proclaimed, "I am Buddha," the "awakened one," and formulated his 4 Noble Truths: 1) We are born in, live in, and die in suffering.
 2) The cause of suffering is desire, for we have what we don't want and don't have what we do want.
 3) The way to end suffering is to end desire, for to remove the cause is to remove the effect.
 4) We end desire by the Noble Eightfold Path of ego-reduction, achieving the state of Nirvana.
-His philosophy, however rich, is flawed, for to kill the "I" that suffers is also to kill the "I" that loves.
+His philosophy, however rich, is flawed, for to kill the I that suffers is also to kill the I that loves.
 And who can live without desire or love?
 His philosophy promotes compassion as virtue, but it cannot grasp the concept of agape, an unconditional and totally unselfish love.
-Ref: http://www.biography.com/people/buddha-9230587#early-years

-In his book WHEN BAD THINGS HAPPEN TO GOOD PEOPLE Rabbi Harold Kushner tried to understand how an all-good God could allow his son to suffer a rare disease that aged him prematurely so that he died like an old man in his teens.
+Rabbi Harold Kushner grappled with the question, "Why do bad things happen to good people?" in trying to understand why his son had to suffer a rare disease that aged him prematurely so that he died like an old man in his teens.
+How could an all-powerful and an all-good God allow such a thing to happen to his son and to his family?
+Haven't we all had moments when we asked such a question?
 Kushner denied fatalism, a doctrine that dismisses everything as the will of God, thereby affirming the power of God at the expense of His goodness.
 Instead, he chose a naturalist God, one close to us in nature and experience and therefore still lovable, but he could not believe there can be a God of both infinite power and infinite love.
 He could not believe in a supernatural force that could explain suffering.

-In the Old Testament the question of evil and suffering centered on the figure of Job, the long suffering, righteous one who lost all his family and all his property and yet proclaimed, "The Lord gives and the Lord takes away."
-Job understood nothing is truly ours; everything is a gift from God, the Creator.
+We have had many experts in all the fields of knowledge but few who have wisdom like the great philosophers of the ancient world, Plato, Socrates and Aristotle, and the great church men like Augustine and Thomas Aquinas.
+Faulty philosophies have muddied the clarity of our minds with regard to the great mysteries and ultimate questions of life.
+In the Old Covenant of Scripture the question of evil is centered on the figure of Job, the long suffering, righteous one who proclaimed, when he lost all his family and all his property, "The Lord gives and the Lord takes away," for Job understood nothing is truly ours; everything is gift from God, the Creator.
 His second affliction, however, nearly broke him and he cursed the day he was born.
-Only when he was in the abyss of emptiness and had to surrender to the mystery of God, whose reasons we cannot always understand, was the Lord able to fill him again in greater measure than before.
+Yet, only when he was at his lowest and truly empty and surrendered to the mystery of God whose reasons we cannot always understand, was the Lord able to fill him again in greater measure than before.